microsoft/DirectML/PyTorch/llm/README.md

 > python app.py
 ```

 The chatbot app will start with the default settings, which uses `DirectML` as the backend to run the `Phi-3` model for inference using `float16`.
-The app will automatically download `Phi-3-4k-instruct` on the first run from the default `model_repo` which is set to `microsoft/Phi-3-4k-instruct`.
+The app will automatically download `Phi-3-4k-instruct` on the first run from the default `hf_model` which is set to `microsoft/Phi-3-4k-instruct`.

 This model is optimized to take advantage of DirectML operators and to use the custom DirectML graph implementations for Rotary Positional Embedding (RoPE), Multi-Head Attention (MHA), and the Feedforward layers (MLP).